You are viewing this site in staging mode. Click in this bar to return to normal site.

 This unusual spring beauty might be petite in stature, with stems reaching just 20cm, but its bold colour ensures the blooms are not overlooked when planted in small drifts near the front of a border or feature pots in a prominent position.
 The showy flowers are adored by bees and pollinators too, who are drawn into the hearts of bells, towards their pollen-rich centres.

-Grow next to other, unusual species Fritillaria and late spring bulbs in sun or dappled shade for an enviable garden display.
+Grow Fritillaria Michailovskyi next to other fritillaria, unusual species and late spring bulbs in sun or dappled shade for an enviable garden display.

 Care Guide